 3.19 The GHG Protocol provides advice on the issue of double counting, suggesting that, providing Scope 1 and 2 emissions are distinguishable it will be easy to prevent double counting.
-Organisations should, therefore, ensure that they are able to separately distinguish between the three scopes for consolidation purposes.
+Organisations should, therefore, ensure that they can separately distinguish between the three scopes for consolidation purposes.